javajosh/simpatico/stree3.md

 // These are convenience methods for authoring; we're still just adding objects together.
-// note that assertHandler and logHandler are auto-imported from combine2. however they are small and inlinable. const has = assertHandler.call, log = logHandler.call;
+// note that assertHandler and logHandler are auto-imported from combine2. however they are small and inlinable.
+// 'log' is a default import so call the logHandler function 'loggy' const has = assertHandler.call, loggy = logHandler.call;
 const inc = incHandler.call, dec = decHandler.call, mul = mulHandler.call;
 const ops = [
   assertHandler.install(),